arco-design/arco-design/site/docs/material/develop.build.en-US.md

 };
 ```

-3. Make sure that @arco-design/arco-scripts version >= 1.17.1, and the arcoDemoVendor entry is included in the configuration built by Webpack.
+3. Make sure that arco-scripts version >= 1.17.1, and the arcoDemoVendor entry is included in the configuration built by Webpack.

 ```javascript
 // Material construction configuration in Lerna Monorepo template